Aero (Marvel Comics): Fictional biography

 As a child, Lei Ling dreams of flying every night and then one day, she discovered that she possessed air-based abilities, which lead her to become the superhero Aero.
 She later created her architecture firm, Sacred Tree Design, after being mentored as an agent by Madame Huang.

 Aero traveled into the North Pacific after sensing a problem owing to her powers.
 She encountered the superhero Wave, who found a disturbance dealing with the water.
 Both were knocked by a whirlpool, which made Aero unconscious.
 Demons soon started to come out of the ocean.

 When Shanghai was under attack, she realized that she was tricked to leave the city by demons, as it was left defenseless.
-The demons were later slayed by a fire deity.
+The demons were later killed by a fire deity.

 Lei Ling rescued the villagers living at the outer parts of the country of Sin-Cong.
 She attempted to save those trapped under a dark dome.
 She later fought the forces of Lady Lotus but was captured alongside other heroes.
 Together, they managed to escape to another universe.
 Lady Lotus was later stopped and brought to justice.

+Aero eventually discovers her Inhuman heritage and joins forces with Iron Fist against his brother Lin Feng when Feng targets Attilan.

 Powers and abilities

-Lei Ling has the ability to sense, generate, and manipulate air and wind at will.
+As an Inhuman, Lei Ling has the ability to sense, generate, and manipulate air and wind at will.
 She can create a clone of herself made out of the air.
-She is able to fabricate a blade with the wind.
-Lei Ling has the ability to generate whirlwinds.
-She also possesses the power of flight.
+Using her control over wind, she can fly and manifest whirlwinds and blades made of air.